What is propylparaben?

 The compound is widely used in the cosmetic industry and is considered safe in concentrations up to 25%.
 It has become the preferred preservative, especially for water-based cosmetics such as moisturizers, shampoos, shower cleansers, conditioners, and sunscreens.
 Lipsticks, foundations, mascaras, and eye shadows can also contain it.

-See also What is a Green Engineer?
+See also What is ultraviolet light?

 Some mascaras contain propylparaben.